PyJobShop

 weight: int = 1

 The weight of the job, used as multiplicative factor in the objective function.
-Default 1.
+Must be non-negative.

 release_date: int = 0

 The earliest time that the job may start.
-Default 0.
+Must be non-negative.

 due_date: int | None = None

 The latest time that the job should be completed before incurring penalties.
-Default None, meaning that there is no due date.
+Can be negative to represent past due dates.
+Default is None, meaning there is no due date.

 List of task indices that belong to this job.
-Default None, which initializes an empty list.
+Default is an empty list.

 name: str = ''